midas-research/sismo-wsdm/README.md

 # Towards Ordinal Suicide Ideation Detection on Social Media

 This codebase contains the python scripts for SISMO, the base model for Towards Ordinal Suicide Ideation Detection on Social Media.
+The paper and related poster is also available directly through this repository.

 WSDM '21 paper [coming soon](#)